Author: Zara Taylor

-Most countries have started to relax their restrictions, but in many ways we have reached an even more crucial stage now – the one where COVID-19 cases need to be controlled, isolated and swiftly contained to avoid the large scale lockdown restrictions happening again.
+Most countries have started to relax their restrictions, but in many ways, we have reached an even more crucial stage now – the one where COVID-19 cases need to be controlled, isolated, and swiftly contained to avoid the large-scale lockdown restrictions happening again.
 We can all play our part in this, and at TDSi we have stepped up to the challenge, adding our expertise to the mix with our free-to-download and use Track and Trace module for EXgarde.

 Tracking the spread of the virus and accurately alerting people who may have been in danger of infection has proven to be a highly effective way of containing and slowing its spread.
-Early on during the pandemic, countries such as South Korea found using smartphone apps an effective way of doing this, but any data systems that track movement of people are well placed to help.
+Early on during the pandemic, countries such as South Korea found using smartphone apps an effective way of doing this, but any data systems that track the movement of people are well placed to help.

 TDSi’s Track and Trace solution came about when we quickly realised that our access control systems could be used to provide and process the perfect data to help track potential infections.
 Access Control by its very nature is about monitoring and determining who enters and exits a secured area.
-By extension of that, it is perfect for tracking and tracing potential contact with people infected with the virus.
+By extension that, it is perfect for tracking and tracing potential contact with people infected with the virus.

 Our EXgarde security management software has been developed and designed to manage security, but safety is also implicit in this too.
 Managing the security of a site is just as much about protecting people as it is about protecting assets or property, a great example being its use during an evacuation for a fire or similar emergency.
 Developing a specific Track and Trace function to help tackle the spread of a virus was a logical progression of this approach.

-Whilst a number of countries have looked at national track and trace solutions, there is no reason why individual businesses and organisations can’t also monitor the movement and potential contact of people with confirmed or suspected infection.
+Whilst a number of countries have looked at the national track and trace solutions, there is no reason why individual businesses and organisations can’t also monitor the movement and potential contact of people with confirmed or suspected infection.
 In many cases, this more localised level of track and trace is even more effective in mitigating potential issues quickly.

-TDSi’s Track and Trace is perfect for this, and in the same way our security systems are suitable for any type of application, so too can Track and Trace be used to monitor secured areas at virtually any site.
-This includes retail premises, offices (from SMEs up to the largest multi-national Enterprises), factories/warehouses, utility sites (such as water supply/treatment and power generation facilities), along with the secured areas of transportation sites (railway stations, motorway services, airports and ports).
-Vitally it is also perfect in protecting people at healthcare and education sites (including schools, colleges and universities).
+TDSi’s Track and Trace is perfect for this, and in the same way, our security systems are suitable for any type of application, so too can Track and Trace be used to monitor secured areas at virtually any site.
+This includes retail premises, offices (from SMEs up to the largest multi-national Enterprises), factories/warehouses, utility sites (such as water supply/treatment and power generation facilities), along with the secured areas of transportation sites (railway stations, motorway services, airports, and ports).
+Vitally it is also perfect in protecting people at healthcare and education sites (including schools, colleges, and universities).

 Because security systems are now so ubiquitous, an expansion module such as TDSi’s Track and Trace is perfectly placed to protect the maximum amount of people with a minimum of effort.
 At any given time, EXgarde provides a quick but detailed view of how many occupants are within a designated area, with all the access events of any key holder.
-When used in conjunction with a HR database that records potential cases of infection, it is a very powerful tool indeed.
+When used in conjunction with an HR database that records potential cases of infection, it is a very powerful tool indeed.

 The world around us has changed significantly over the last six months and is likely to stay that way for the time being, with some elements (especially improved cleanliness regimes and enhanced remote working where possible) likely to become long-term features of the way we live.